-Choosing the best bit
+Choosing the best bit of the Gobi

 The Gobi is split into five different ecosystems; you’ve got the Eastern Gobi, Alashan, Gobi Lakes, Dzungarian Basin and Tian Shan range.
 As you travel through the south of Mongolia you’ll likely be riding or driving through parts of the Gobi without even realising it.
 It’s not all sand and desert.

 To get to the quintessential image of the Gobi – you want to visit the Khongoryn Eels area, located in the Gurvansaikhan National Park.

 Riding to the Gobi Desert